-In early 2021, we established the Helios Center of Engineering Excellence ("HCEE") to serve both our segments.
-Helios Engineering will play an important role in protecting the business, market diversification, globalization of product and developing talent.
-Importantly, Helios Engineering will advance ongoing joint product development efforts to address the megatrend of the electrification of machines.
+In 2021, we established the Helios Center of Engineering Excellence to serve both the Electronics and Hydraulics segments of Helios.
+HCEE plays an important role in protecting the business, market diversification, globalization and innovation of products and developing talent.
+Importantly, HCEE advances ongoing joint product development efforts to address the megatrend of the electrification of machines.

-Engineering teams work cross-functionally between the segments where engineers in the Electronics segment bring expertise to enable electrification of products and systems within the Hydraulics segment.
-While the core value of our products has been critical to our companies' historical success and will remain important in the future, we see significant opportunities in bringing together the technology of hydraulics and electronics to create new products to better serve future market trends.
+HCEE teams work cross-functionally between the segments where engineers in the Electronics segment bring expertise to enable electrification of products and systems within the Hydraulics segment.
+While the core technology of our products has been critical to our companies' historical success and will remain important in the future, we see significant opportunities in bringing together technology innovation encompassing both hydraulics and electronics to create new products to better serve future market trends and further diversify our end markets.